petecoop/docker-laravel/readme.md

 docker build -t myapp .
 ```

-This will build and install composer packages. composer will only run install if there is no `vendor` folder present.
+This will build and install composer packages.
+If no changes to composer.json or composer.lock are made, then the next time this is ran it will skip installing composer packages.

 Run: